kylerove/pediatricurologybook/_chapters/01-05_prenatal-diagnosis-of-urologic-anomalies-and-antenatal-surgery.md

 ### Vesicoamniotic Shunting

-Vesicoamniotic shunting is performed with local anesthesia under real-time, two-dimensional ultrasound guidance,{% cite kilby2014a morris2013a --file 01-05 %} Under sterile technique, a vesicoamniotic catheter is percutaneously inserted with optimal placement where the distal end of the shunt lies in the fetal bladder and the proximal end in the amniotic cavity ([Figure 9](#figure-9){:.figure-link}){% cite morris2013a --file 01-05 %} Early models detail the use of double-ended pigtail catheters, while more recent studies have explored double-basket catheters as an alternative modality.
+Vesicoamniotic shunting is performed with local anesthesia under real-time, two-dimensional ultrasound guidance.{% cite kilby2014a morris2013a --file 01-05 %} Under sterile technique, a vesicoamniotic catheter is percutaneously inserted with optimal placement where the distal end of the shunt lies in the fetal bladder and the proximal end in the amniotic cavity ([Figure 9](#figure-9){:.figure-link}){% cite morris2013a --file 01-05 %} Early models detail the use of double-ended pigtail catheters, while more recent studies have explored double-basket catheters as an alternative modality.
 Variable outcomes have been reported, with survival rates ranging from 41% to 80%, depending on patient selection,{% cite manning1986a won2006a --file 01-05 %} The most recent randomized PLUTO trial encountered significant issues with patient recruitment, leading to premature termination of the study while trying to provide further clarity on the utility of vesicoamniotic shunting.{% cite morris2013a --file 01-05 %} This study, along with other small retrospective analyses and anecdotal evidence, has shown an improvement in perinatal survival,{% cite manning1986a won2006a morris2013b --file 01-05 %} although longer term outcomes remain unclear.
 All studies highlight the need for further prospective, randomized control studies for this intervention.

 ![Figure 9]({{ site.url }}{{ site.baseurl }}/assets/figures/figure-05-9.jpg){:.float-start .img-fluid}
 **Figure 9**{:#figure-9}{:.figure-number} Depiction of ultrasonographic guidance placing a vesicoamniotic shunt, final shunt placement and an ultrasound showing the shunt (blue arrow) within the urinary bladder (yellow arrow) and amniotic space (red arrow).